Home | Contact Us

 San Diego, CA — What would you pay for an experience like this?
 Kids from all over the place have landed at the San Diego Sports Arena to do battle with robots.
 The FIRST Organization offers students a unique opportunity.
 Plenty of parents would pay hundreds, if not thousands, of dollars for the chance that their children could participate in such a program.
 One of the beauties of FIRST is you do not have to be born with a silver spoon in mouth.
 Any child can participate.
 It’s not just for the elite.
 And, it gives you the chance to rise up and be the cream of the crop.

 First of all, you get to build a robot.
 How many schools still have gymnastics teams?
 How many schools still offer driver education programs where the students actually get to drive?
 The fact is — fewer and fewer schools offer programs that are impacted by liability insurance.
 FIRST is a pleasant exception.
-Kids get to work in sophisticated machine shops, drilling aluminum, sawing steel, soldering, welding and riveting.
+Kids to get work in sophisticated machine shops, drilling aluminum, sawing steel, soldering, welding and riveting.
 At the same time, they are taught the importance of safety.
 That’s what makes it possible.
 That and the adult mentors that bring real-world experience into the schools.
 In fact, NASA has a mobile machine shop on site at the arena with their own crew of mentors.
 Wow!

 Kids in the Pits Working on Robots